Michael’s Steakhouse opening in Pelham on May 18 - Shelby County Reporter

 PELHAM – Golden Rule BBQ’s owner Paul Curcio is set to open a new restaurant in Pelham called Michael’s Steakhouse on Tuesday, May 18.

 Curcio first detailed his plans for the new steakhouse back in October, with an original goal of opening by the end of 2020.
 However, like many things over the past year this was pushed back.
-With caution, Curcio said that he is ready to move forward and begin offering steaks, seafood, beer and wine to customers beginning next week.
+With caution, Curcio said that he is ready to move forward and begin offering steaks, seafood, and beer to customers beginning next week.

 To ensure a smooth operation the restaurant is opening with limited seating and taking reservations for service at its opening.